bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L152-L162)]

 These examples do the same thing.
-Here is what is going on:

-1. The first example uses the `RenderFragment` factory method in <xref:Bunit.ComponentParameterFactory>, to pass a HTML markup string as the input to the `RenderFragment` parameter.
+The first example uses the `RenderFragment` factory method in <xref:Bunit.ComponentParameterFactory> to pass an HTML markup string as the input to the `RenderFragment` parameter.

-2. The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `Add` method to pass a HTML markup string as the input to the `RenderFragment` parameter.
+The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `Add` method to pass an HTML markup string as the input to the `RenderFragment` parameter.

 # [Razor test code](#tab/razor)